tzagim/tzbot/README.md

 ### Configuration

-There are two possible ways of configuring your bot: a `config.py` file, or ENV variables.
+There are two possible ways of configuring your bot: a `config.py` file.

 The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
 This file should be placed in `tzbot` folder, alongside the `__main__.py` file .